bytescale/bytescale-upload-widget-react/BUILD.md

 npm test
 ```

-Note: there is no hot-reloading demo for `react-uploader`.
-Please see the `uploader` repository instead.
+Note: there is no hot-reloading demo for `@bytescale/upload-widget-react`.
+Please see the `@bytescale/upload-widget` repository instead.